Airtune/73-meta-tokens/atomic_swap_protocol.md

 ### Representative HEX

 Representative field can be represented as a 64-char hex.
-The hex is split into a 16 static header for detection, 16 char height for for the asset frontier receive block in your wallet, and min raw as the minimum amount to be sent after receiving.
+The hex is split segments encoding requirements for a swap.

 `ban_1atomicswap` is used as a header to detect `send#assetif` blocks followed by encoded data.